 Centenary College supports and encourages participation in student government.
 The officers and members of the Student Government Association are elected representatives of the entire student body.
 In addition to Student Government, appointed students serve as voting members on most committees of the college.
 The Student Government Association's Vice President for External Affairs makes these committee appointments.
-The College has delegated considerable authority to the Student Government Association, as well as to the Honor Court.
+The College has delegated considerable authority to the Student Government Association.

-Student Involvement Office
+Student Involvement